mdamien/GifMyLife/README.md

 Gif My Life
 =========

-Gif My Life is a hooby project to create a simple Android application with a simple task:
+Gif My Life is a hobby project to create a simple Android application with a simple task:

 Take a photo of you each day and make a GIF of it to show to your friends !